camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 Note: The `createTime` field used in the example uses numbers for easing the visual demonstration.
 In real results, the `createTime` will be populated using a `Date` value.

+{{< note title="" class="info" >}}
+It is likely more frequent that multiple tasks might share the same priority compared to their createTime.
+As a result, priority makes sense to be used as a first sorting criterion and then sort by createTime on priority equality.
+Therefore, priority will always have precedence over createTime during fetch and lock sorting configurations.
+{{< /note >}}

 ### Completing Tasks

 After fetching and performing the requested work, a worker can complete an external task by calling the `ExternalTaskService#complete` method.
 A worker can only complete tasks that it fetched and locked before.
 If the task has been locked by a different worker in the meantime, an exception is raised.